LNP Media Group: Steinman Communications

 LNP Media Group is owned by Steinman Communications, a corporation controlled by descendants of Andrew Jackson Steinman, who purchased the Intelligencer in 1866.
 The holding company owns Intelligencer Printing, one of the oldest commercial printing houses in the United States; Susquehanna Printing, a contract printer and publisher of weekly newspapers; Delmarva Broadcasting Company; real estate investments in Lancaster City; and energy holdings in southern Virginia.

 In April 2023, Steinman Communications announced plans to donate most of LNP Media Group's holdings to Harrisburg public broadcaster WITF.
+Two years later, Pennon, the parent organization WITF formed after the acquisition, announced plans to donate LNP Media Group to Always Lancaster, a new nonprofit formed by former NPR journalist David Greene.
+Pennon leadership said running the newspaper came with unanticipated financial challenges.
+The transfer is pending approval by Pennsylvania's attorney general.

 Intelligencer Journal

 First printed in 1794 as the Lancaster Journal, the Intelligencer Journal was the largest circulation newspaper in Lancaster, Pennsylvania, and the oldest continuously published newspaper in the United States of America that had not changed its name.

 Lancaster New Era

 The Lancaster New Era was founded in 1877 with the goal of taking the state Republican machine to task.
 In 1920, New Era merged with another Republican newspaper, The Examiner.
 Paul Block Sr. bought the New Era-Examiner three years later and positioned it to compete with the morning Intelligencer and afternoon New Journal, both published by the Steinmans.
 When the venture failed in 1928, Block sold the paper, now named New Era, to the Steinmans, who merged the Intell and Journal into the morning Intelligencer Journal and published New Era as an afternoon newspaper on every day of the week except Sunday.
 The Saturday edition was eliminated in 2007 and associated content moved to the Saturday-morning edition of Intell.

 By 2009, New Era had the largest circulation of any Pennsylvania newspaper in the afternoon newspaper market.

 It won the Pennsylvania NewsMedia Association Sweepstakes Award four years in a row.
 Its reporting on the West Nickel Mines School shooting in eastern Lancaster County won numerous state and national awards, among them the Pulliam National Journalism Writing Award and the Taylor Award for Fairness from the Nieman Foundation for Journalism.

 On 26 June 2009, Lancaster Newspapers published the final afternoon edition of New Era, citing increasing costs and decreasing readership, and merged it with the Intelligencer Journal.
 Columns, comics and other syndicated content previously reserved for the afternoon edition now appear in the Journal.